Skip to Content

 Dark mode

-However, an option called “theme sites” lets you change the website’s layout.
+However, a separate feature called “Theme sites” changes the website’s layout.

 Related: DuckDuckGo vs. Firefox